-Silk Performer uses a testing interface called SAPGUI Scripting API, which has been introduced by SAP for SAPGUI Windows clients.
+Silk Performer uses a testing interface called SAPGUI scripting API, which has been introduced by SAP for SAPGUI Windows clients.

-To record and replay SAPGUI scripts, some pre-requirements must be met.
-To prepare your environment for SAP testing, please refer to Checking your SAP Patch Level and Enable SAP Scripting in Silk Performer Online Help.
+To record and replay SAPGUI scripts, some requirements must be met.
+To prepare your environment for SAP testing, refer to SAP Patch Levels in the Help.

 Silk Performer offers both a low- and high-level API for testing SAP systems.
-Please see the Silk Performer Online Help for a complete list of functions and function descriptions.
+Please see the Help for a complete list of functions and function descriptions.